Diego Viñales

-Diego Viñales (born Alfredo Diego Viñales) was a former Argentinian student who was swept up in a police raid on the Snake Pit gay bar in New York's Greenwich Village in March 1970.
+Diego Viñales (born Alfredo Diego Viñales) is a former Argentinian student who was swept up in a police raid on the Snake Pit gay bar in New York's Greenwich Village in March 1970.
 The raid at the Stonewall Inn that had sparked rioting and gay activism had occurred the previous summer, but such raids were still common.
-Taken to the police station, Viñales, who was on an expired student visa and fearful of deportation, tried to escape by jumping out a second floor window.
+Taken to the police station, Viñales, who was on an expired student visa and fearful of deportation, attempted to escape by jumping out a second-floor window.
 He landed on a spiked fence.
-Viñales suffered grave injuries, but survived and was arrested.
-Protest marches in response to the day's events were led by gay activist groups formed in the wake of Stonewall, and helped spark greater community awareness and interest in the upcoming Christopher Street Liberation Day events scheduled for 28 June to commemorate the first anniversary of the Stonewall riots.
+Viñales suffered grave injuries but survived and was arrested.
+Protest marches in response to the day's events were led by gay activist groups formed in the wake of Stonewall and helped spark greater community awareness and interest in the upcoming Christopher Street Liberation Day events scheduled for 28 June to commemorate the first anniversary of the Stonewall riots.

-Life

-Viñales was born Alfredo Diego Viñales in Buenos Aires in 1946 or 1947.
-Named after his father who deserted the family when the boy was ten, Diego chose to use his middle name instead.
-Growing up in one of the villa miseria shanty towns around Buenos Aires, Diego found a tattered travel book about New York City in a landfill, and carried it with him everywhere.
-It fueled his fantasies and desire to escape the misery around him.